DouglasConnect/PubMed-ChemInsight/README.md

 **PubMed ChemInsight** is an advanced **Streamlit-based** application designed for researchers to efficiently **retrieve, analyze, and explore scientific literature** related to their **compounds of interest**.
 It allows querying **PubMed** while incorporating **interaction targets, compound synonyms, and additional keywords** to refine search results.

 ## **✨ Features**
-- **🔍 Multi-Query Search**: Enter multiple compounds, genes, and additional keywords to refine search results.
+- **🔍 Multi-Query Search**: Enter multiple compounds, genes (targets), and additional keywords to refine search results, including interaction types and specific relationships.
 - **🧪 Compound Synonyms Expansion**: Fetches compound synonyms from **PubChem** to ensure broader searches.
 - **📆 Advanced Filtering**: Search for articles within a **custom year range**.
 - **📊 Data Processing & Deduplication**: Uses **Pandas** to clean and filter results, removing duplicates.